kumarvna/terraform-azurerm-application-gateway/README.md

 }
 ```

-## sku - what is the correct sku v1 or V2?
+## sku - Which one is the correct sku v1 or V2?

 Application Gateway is available under a Standard_v2 SKU.
 Web Application Firewall (WAF) is available under a WAF_v2 SKU.
 The v2 SKU offers performance enhancements and adds support for critical new features like autoscaling, zone redundancy, and support for static VIPs.